InlandRevenue/GWS/Product - Transaction Data Services/README.md

 View [details in the TDS Overview](TDS%20Overview%20and%20Transition/Latest)

-* The Overview and Transition build pack detailing:
+* The Overview and Transition build pack includes:
 	* fundamental concepts for interacting parties using the TDS
 	* overview of the bulk file feed, real time feed and history feed services
 	* data models and business rules